iBz-04/Seeker-o1/instructions/Valuable Concepts.md

 - Standardized handling of model responses
 - Consistent tool calling interface

-### Adaptation for ANUS:
+### Adaptation for seeker-o1:
-ANUS can enhance this pattern to support its "Flexible Model Integration" feature, adding support for open-source models and local deployment options.
+seeker-o1 can enhance this pattern to support its "Flexible Model Integration" feature, adding support for open-source models and local deployment options.

 ## 7. Memory Management